Nishapur: Archaeological discoveries

 Little archaeology has been done on this vast and complicated site.
 George Curzon remarked that Nishapur had been destroyed and rebuilt more times than any other city in history, an evocative statement, whether or not it is statistically true.
 The Metropolitan Museum of Art undertook excavations from 1935 that were interrupted in 1940.
 Searching largely for museum-worthy trophies that they shared with the government of the Shah, the Metropolitan's publications were limited to its own Nishapur ceramics.
 The site of Nishapur has been ransacked for half a century since World War II, to feed the international market demand for early Islamic works of art.

 Shadiyakh ("Palace of Happiness") was one of the main palaces of old Nishapur up to the 9th century AD, which became more important and populated after that.
 Some notable people like Attar lived there.
 Attar's tomb is nowadays in that area.
 This palace was perhaps completely ruined in the 13th century.

+25 kilometers west of Nishapur lies the ruined castle (Qal'eh) of Tuzandeh Jan-e Kohneh, near the village of the same name.
+The fortress was active from the Parthian and Sasanian to the early Islamic period.
+A limited survey of the site was carried out by Mahmoud Mousavi in 1986 which yielded Sasanian and 12th Century Islamic ceramics, as well as a couple of bronze objects.
+The site has since been partially destroyed by farming activity.

 Demographics

-Language

-Most people speak Persian and are monolingual; however, there are several private foreign language-teaching institutions in the city that teach English and other languages.